 - A change in the order would be in the best interest of the child

-Rashelle Fetty and the Fetty Firm has the experience to help you navigate through the modification process, whether you are the petitioning parent or if you are the parent wanting to maintain the current order.
+Rashelle Fetty with the Fetty Firm in Colleyville has the experience to help you navigate through the modification process, whether you are the petitioning parent or if you are the parent wanting to maintain the current order.